 We can consider the situation in which it’s necessary to cancel the visit and make the eReferral available again for another scheduling step.

 The Referral Scheduler queries and retrieves the Workflow Document to check the status of the eReferral document related.
 A visit has already been scheduled (Referral Scheduled task in status=COMPLETED), so, in this situation, it isn’t possible to schedule another visit.
 The reception phase hasn’t already been performed but the eReferral process is still in-progress (WorkflowStatus of the Workflow Document “OPEN”).
-In this situation the Referral scheduler shall act on the Referral Scheduled task, adding a new taskEvent that tracks the information that the scheduled visit is cancelled, in order to make the eReferral document available for another scheduling phase.
+In this situation the Referral scheduler shall act on the Referral Scheduled task, adding a new taskEvent to track the information that the eReferral document is released, in order to make it available for another scheduling phase.
 The task Referral Scheduled is characterized by:

-a task status “EXITED”
+a task status “IN_PROGRESS”

 No inputs or outputs shall be added by this step.
+The eReferral document is now available to the same HCP to schedule the visit, changing the status of the task Referral Scheduled into “COMPLETED”.

+The task “Referral Scheduled” is characterized by:

+a task status “COMPLETED”

+the references to the eReferral document produced by the GP as inputs of the task.

+If the patient choose another healthcare provider, before to schedule the visit for the second time it is necessary that the first healthcare provider closes the Referral Scheduled task adding a new taskEvent characterized by status “FAILED”.
+In this case the workflowStatus is still “OPEN”.

-The eReferral document is now available to another HCP, or the same, to schedule the visit for the second time.
-The Referral Performer that checks the status of the process retrieving the Workflow Document can find more than one Referral Scheduled task, but only one in status COMPLETED (the others are in status=EXITED).
+The Referral Performer that checks the status of the process retrieving the Workflow Document can find more than one Referral Scheduled task, but only one in status COMPLETED (the others are in status=FAILED).

-For further technical details see vol.2 section 6.4.4, Figure 6.4.4-1

-X.4 Options

-Options that may be selected for this Profile are listed in the ITI TF: table 30.2-1 along with the Actors to which they apply.
-These options aren’t required and the decision to apply them is left to the implementer.

-Table X.4-1 <Profile Name> Actors and Options